ccg-v/ft_irc/SERVER_CLASS.md

 >What does *ft_irc* subject say?
 >
 >_"Communication between client and server has to be done via TCP/IP (v4 or v6)"._

-[^1]: How many `addrinfo` Structs Are Typically Returned?
-	- **Single Address, Single Protocol**:
-        If the hostname resolves to one IP address and you specify only one protocol (e.g., SOCK_STREAM for TCP), the list will typically have one entry.
-    - **Single Address, Multiple Protocols**:
-        If the hostname resolves to one IP and you don’t filter protocols, the list may include multiple entries (e.g., one for TCP and one for UDP).
-    - **Multiple Addresses, Single Protocol**:
-        If the hostname resolves to multiple IPs (e.g., multiple A or AAAA records) and you specify one protocol, you’ll get one addrinfo per IP address.
-    - **Multiple Addresses, Multiple Protocols**:
-        If the hostname resolves to multiple IPs and you don’t filter protocols, you’ll get one addrinfo per combination of IP address and protocol.

-	Why resolving a server to several addresses (mapping a single hostname to multiple IP addresses)?

-	- A client attempts to connect to example.com.
-DNS resolves it to multiple IPs: 192.168.1.1, 192.168.1.2, and 192.168.1.3.
-If 192.168.1.1 is unreachable, the client can try the next IP in the list.
-	- Modern clients often support both IPv4 and IPv6.
-Resolving a hostname to both an IPv4 address (A record) and an IPv6 address (AAAA record) allows the client to choose based on its capabilities and network.
-	- In any case, for small-scale applications or services running on a single server, a hostname often resolves to just one IP address.

 </details>